top of page

 Description:

-Students will be introduced to a variety of social dances including shag, waltz, 2-step and rumba.
-This class will include formal etiquette.
-There will be opportunities to participate in community dances as well as an end of the year formal dinner and dance in May.
 Ballroom dance teaches students the art of collaboration through learning to lead well and follow well.
 Students will gain confidence through the discipline, focus and initiative needed to perform these dances as well as have some good wholesome fun in the process!
+This class will include dance floor and formal etiquette.
+Students will be introduced to a variety of social dances including Waltz, Nightclub 2-step,

 Contact Info: weaveshistory@gmail.com